 Looking ahead, we plan to promote BCM activities within units and companies, centered on specialists with practical experience, to improve the business continuity capability of the Fujitsu Group in Japan.

 The Fujitsu Group in Japan is also formulating countermeasures against new strains of influenza and other infectious diseases based on a three-pronged approach of safeguarding lives, preventing the spread of infection, and ensuring business continuity.
 We created a "Pandemic influenza Preparedness Action Plan" that stipulates preventive measures in everyday operations and the response process to be used if an outbreak occurs.
-We work to disseminate these to all employees through e-Learning and by distributing pamphlets.
+We work to disseminate these to all employees through measures such as distributing pamphlets.
 To assist with the continued operation of social infrastructure businesses and of our customers' businesses in the event of a pandemic or a particularly virulent new strain of influenza, we have also formulated a "Business Continuity Plan for New Influenza Strains (BCP).”

 In order to consistently supply products and services even under unforeseen circumstances, the Fujitsu Group has been continuously supporting the improvement of business continuity capability with our business partners since FY 2007, with the belief that it is essential to strengthen business continuity capability along our entire supply chain.
 With this in mind, the Fujitsu Group in Japan is promoting BCM activities throughout the entire supply chain, with efforts that include providing support for improvement of business continuity capability in our suppliers.
 Refer to the following for details: